polym8th/Harvest/README.md

         - **Add an Event** - Beneath the "Create Article" form, users can add an event related to the article.
         - **Upload Image** - Supports PNG, JPEG, and WebP formats.
 The uploaded image will be displayed above the article text.
         - **Published** - Allows creators to view and edit their published articles.
 They can edit, update or delete their own articles.
-            - Articles are identified by the user who created them with an id number.
+            - Articles are identified by the user who created them with an ID number.
             - Superusers can update and delete all articles.
             - Authenticated users can use the search bar for articles by entering a part of the title or keyword.
         - **Manage Account**